1885 - A. L. Stuckey

 Rev. Southall often stressed the importance of education.
 He led by example, having received a Doctorate degree in Theology.

-"God has continued to bless this house under Reverend Dr. Clarence Southall's leadership.
+"God has continued to bless this house under Reverend Dr. Clarence Southall's leadership."

 "Rev. Southall has identified the need for various outreach ministries and is calling upon his congregation to reach out to the unsaved and needy of this community and the surrounding areas."